5198 Technology Coordinator, McQueary College of Health and Human Services

 9. Supports program and department accreditations and student learning outcomes by evaluating, recommending, and coordinating approval for equipment and software options to improve student learning and meet future academic needs, and assures the appropriate controls are in place to manage the College’s physical resources, including space planning, equipment and inventory control, and conference room and equipment property maintenance.

-10. Initiates, develops, and maintains effective working relationships with all departments in the College, external academic and medical institutions, vendors, information technology areas, and medical clinics within the University, serves as the College’s liaison to Computer Services to coordinate all large-scale technology-based initiatives, policies, and plans, represents the College in activities regarding the development of institutional policy and procedures related to technology, and serves on College, University, and external committees as appropriate.
+10. Initiates, develops, and maintains effective working relationships with all departments in the College, external academic and medical institutions, vendors, information technology areas, and medical clinics within the University

 11. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and obtaining certifications and attending training and/or courses required by the Dean.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and obtaining certifications and attending training and/or courses required by the Director of Information Technology and Operations.

 SUPERVISION